Frequently Asked Questions

 Yes.
 Pre-application open days are held on Queen's Campus.
-For more information or to book a place please contact the Admissions Team.
-Alternatively Campus Tours are run on Wednesday afternoons, for further informations please contact the Admissions Team.
+For more information or to book a place please contact the Admissions Team or sign up for an open day online.
+Alternatively Campus Tours are run on Wednesday afternoons, for further informations please contact the Admissions Team or book your place here.

 There are two Colleges at Queen's Campus; John Snow College and Stephenson College.
 Each College has its own social, musical and sporting activities.
 If you cannot decide which College to choose you can make an open application.